 Increase Page Load Time

-The amount of time that bots have to crawl your website (known as the crawl budget) is extremely limited.
+The amount of time bots have to crawl your website (the crawl budget) is extremely limited.
 Once that crawl budget runs out, they will vacate your website.
-So the faster your pages load, the more time the bots have to crawl and visit the rest of your website before time runs out.
+So, the faster your pages load, the more time the bots have to crawl and visit the rest of your website before time runs out.
 You can use Google PageSpeed Insights to check your website’s speed performance.

 Fix Crawl Errors

-Due to the limited amount of time within the crawl budget, you’ll want to ensure that there are as little crawl errors as possible, to prevent any unnecessary waste.
-One of the most common crawl errors on a website is links that lead to nonexistent or inaccessible pages, which are known as HTTP errors.
+Due to the limited amount of time within the crawl budget, you’ll want to ensure that there are as few crawl errors as possible to prevent unnecessary waste.
+One of a website’s most common crawl errors is links that lead to nonexistent or inaccessible pages, known as HTTP errors.
 You can identify these errors through Google Search Console or crawl your website using a tool, such as Screaming Frog, to inspect all the pages and their statuses.

 Below is an example of what a Screaming Frog crawl looks like for Neuro XPF:

-This program allows you to view whether or not certain pages have been redirected, detect 404 errors, and even see the indexability of your webpages.
+This program allows you to view whether or not certain pages have been redirected, detect 404 errors, and even see the indexability of your web pages.
 If you use these programs, you should also be prepared to fix broken links when they occur.
 Broken links, also known as dead-end links, are created (often inadvertently) by web pages that have been renamed or relocated.
-A dead-end link will lead you to a page that reads something along the lines of, ‘404 Error: Page Not Found.”
+A dead-end link will lead you to a page that reads ‘404 Error: Page Not Found.”

-These tips might seem overwhelming at first, but they’re pretty straight forward once you try them out.
+These tips might seem overwhelming initially, but they’re pretty straightforward once you try them out.
 Once you implement these practices, you’ll be amazed to see how effective they are.
 We hope you can use what you learned here to help your site perform as best as possible!

-Elena Goodson is an SEO content creator, social media manager, and stand-up comic in San Diego.
-In addition to running her own website, Slow Boat Library, she works for a digital marketing agency, New Dimension Marketing and Research.
+Elena Goodson is a San Diego SEO content creator, social media manager, and stand-up comic.
+In addition to running her website, Slow Boat Library, she works for a digital marketing agency, New Dimension Marketing and Research.